Emissions Testing in Arkansas

 How Often Tests Are Required

-There is no testing frequency in Arkansas because the state does not require emissions inspections.
+There is no mandated testing frequency in Arkansas because the state does not require emissions inspections.
 Vehicle registration renewal does not include any emissions component.
-Drivers never need to schedule or complete testing tied to their registration cycle.
+No testing schedule applies to any vehicle type regardless of age, mileage, or fuel source.

 Where Emissions Testing Is Required